openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 * implementation of testing features has finished (a new build is ready for testing);
 * implementation code is stored in GIT;
 * test environment is prepared with correct configuration, installed all needed software, hardware;
-* test environment contains the last delivered build for testing;
+* test environment contains the latest delivered build for testing;
 * test plan is ready and confirmed internally;
 * implementation of manual tests and autotests (if any) has finished.